 Given below are the types of immersion heaters along with their description.

-Circulation Heaters: These are also known as in-line heaters.
-The sheath material is made of steel, stainless steel or titanium.
-When treating lube and waste oil, steel covering is used which is considered economical; whereas, stainless steel is mostly used for heating water because of its robustness and anti-rusting features.
+Another name for them is in-line heaters.
+Available sheath materials include steel, stainless steel or titanium.
+When treating lube and waste oil, steel covering is an economical option.
+Whereas, stainless steel is more popular for heating water because of its robustness and anti-rusting features.

-Flange Heaters: The immersion heating element of this type of heater is a blend of numerous compounds making it sturdier; thus, resulting in features such as resistance against corrosion as well as long term durability.
-Copper, Incoloy, hastalloy, titanium, steel and stainless steel are used in the sheath material.
+The immersion heating element of this type of heater is a blend of numerous compounds making it sturdier; thus, resulting in features such as resistance against corrosion as well as long term durability.
+Copper, Incoloy, hastalloy, titanium, steel and stainless steel are effective sheath material.
 Different oils that maybe heavy, lubricant or light, being wax, soap, liquid detergents, or with de-ionized water are heated up with flange heaters.
 They are also used in industries where military ammunition and chemicals are manufactured.

-Screw Plug: This is yet another type of industrial heater that is mostly used in preservation and manufacturing of food and beverage.
+This is yet another type of industrial heater that is optimal for the preservation and manufacturing of food and beverage.
 Other applications include laboratory clinics, treatment of automobile oils and usage within the heating process of explosive gases and liquids.

-Over The Side: These heaters are considered as best devices for places with extreme environment, whether used within or outside an industry.
-The immersion-heating element used can be of copper, cast alloy or titanium with additional coating of fluropolymer/quartz making it more rugged.
+These heaters are the best devices for places with extreme environments, whether used within or outside an industry.
+The immersion-heating element use copper, cast alloy or titanium with an additional coating of fluropolymer/quartz making it more rugged.
 Degreasing and caustic fluids, heat transfer lubricants with unstable viscosities are common applications for over the side heaters.

-The increase in fuel prices during the last few years has led the engineers to develop a new breed of industrialized heaters that are powered by electricity.
-These are considered to be eco- friendly as electric power is used as a fuel source for the function the heaters without any oil or residual waste.
-This technology has gained some popularity and is now being applied to almost every type of immersion heaters, while the sheath material and other features remains constant.
+The increase in fuel prices during the last few years is leading engineers to develop a new breed of industrialized heaters that use electric power.
+These are eco-friendly as electric power is the fuel source for the function the heaters without any oil or residual waste.
+This technology is growing in popularity and is now the ideal option for almost every type of immersion heaters, while the sheath material and other features remains constant.

 Each heater has a specific design, shape and variation in size that makes it distinct from others.
 The temperature control, watt density and heating capacity depends upon the type of heater and heating element used.
 These are commonly installed from the top of the vessel or container as well as can be fixed at the sidewall.
 The control box comprising of the thermostat is kept outside to protect it from direct exposure with content inside.
 A separate room known as “closed system” is built that houses the entire controlling mechanism to operate the heater.
 This is done for the safety and protection against any malfunction.